DataDog/documentation/content/en/agent/faq/why-should-i-install-the-agent-on-my-cloud-instances.md

 * **Better resolution** - Cloud providers observe what's happening from the outside by sampling hosts every ~ 5-25 minutes, whereas the Datadog Agent captures performance statistics every 15 seconds to provide a more accurate understanding of what's happening from the hosts' perspective.

 * **Exposed metrics** - Datadog has over 50 metrics enabled by default.
-More metrics may be added with Datadog's application-specific integrations.
+More metrics can be added with Datadog's application-specific integrations.

 * **Integrations** - These make it simple to extend our Agent beyond the native metrics so you can monitor application health, process utilization, and more.